Next to being on the water, teaching is my favorite place to be. The natural collaboration in learning, the excitement of new

 Ecology Between and Below Pacific Tides, Summer 2015.

 I helped develop this unique summer course taught at the Friday Harbor Labs.
 I created the dual track course in collaboration with Pema Kitaeff (UW Dive Safety Officer), Dr. Robin Elahi (co-developer of proposed course), Dr. Aaron Galloway (co-instructor), Tiffany Stephens (co-instructor), Dr. Megan Dethier (co-instructor) and Dr. David Duggins (co-instructor).
 We integrated the AAUS scientific diving certification into a for-credit marine ecology course - a new idea in west coast univiersity programs.
-We teamed up with Megan Dethier and Tiff Stephens to teach an omnitidal course with intertidal and subtidal focus for students independent research.
+We teamed up with Megan Dethier and Tiff Stephens to teach an omnitidal course with intertidal and subtidal foci for students' independent research.
 This combination challenged students to think about connectivity of ecosystem processes outside of our usual definitions of an ecosystem.
 You can read more about the class here and see our species identification wiki here.

 Zoobots and Nearshore Ecology Research Experience, Spring 2012 - 2014.